AnthonyCheetham/jigsaw/README.md

 ## Review classification
 The sentences are processed using TF-IDF to generate a feature vector, and then a random forest model is used to classify them by topic.
 The RF model was trained on 500 hand-labelled sentences.

+## Possible expansions
+While this project achieved my goal of improving the jigsaw puzzle search experience, there are a lot of ways it could be improved with a greater time investment.
+There were two I was most interested in.
+- Currently it is not an online learner, and represents the state of the market in September 2019, so updating the data and models automatically would be a valuable addition.
+- Incorporating a search function using item descriptions would be valuable for users.